 However, there is an important exception to the statute of limitations known as the “discovery rule.”
 In cases where the cause of a person’s death was not apparent when the individual died, but the cause is later discovered, this might extend the amount of time that person’s family has to file a wrongful death lawsuit.

-If the discovery rule applies, the statute of limitations will be two years from the date on which the cause of death is ascertained.
+If the discovery rule applies, the statute of limitations can be two years from the date on which the cause of death is ascertained.
 There are further exceptions to the discovery rule that a wrongful death lawyer can help you understand.

 If the wrongful death case is against a public entity, for instance if there is a road design case against the state of California, the heirs of the deceased person only have six months to file a claim with that public entity.
 Then, typically within 45 days the public entity will deny the claim and the heirs have another six months within which to file a lawsuit.